Cchristy212/group11_project4/README.md

 [scikit-learn](https://scikit-learn.org/stable/install.html), and others.

 **Tools & languages:**
-Jupyter Notebook, HTML, Javascript, SQL.
+Jupyter Notebook, HTML, Javascript.

-## Navigation
-From the Homepage,

-##
+# Disclaimer
+Please do not bet all your money.